-Oil starts 2020 steady as trade optimism, Mideast tensions support
+Oil firm as trade optimism, Mideast tensions support

-LONDON (Reuters) - Oil prices steadied after early gains on Thursday as signs of improving trade relations between the United States and China which eased demand concerns and rising tensions in the Middle East provided support.
+LONDON (Reuters) - Oil rose on Thursday as signs of improving trade relations between Washington and Beijing which eased demand concerns and rising tensions in the Middle East provided support.

 The U.S. military carried out air strikes against Iran-backed Katib Hezbollah militia group over the weekend.
 Angry at the air strikes, protesters stormed the U.S. Embassy in Baghdad on Wednesday, although they withdrew after the United States deployed extra troops.